CME Information

 To receive your CME certificate:

-- Upon completion of the program, access the Evaluation and Credit Claim Form.
+- Access the Evaluation and Credit Claim Form by May 3.

 - Indicate the number of hours you attended (credit will be verified against registration).

-- Your certificate will be emailed to you within 3 weeks.
+- Your certificate will be sent to the email address provided approximately 3 weeks after submission closes.

 Educational objectives